 - Work with a variety of colour media, including acrylics, collage and mixed media

-- Use colour in different ways, e.g. observationally, subjectively, expressively, abstractly.
+- Use colour in different ways, e.g. from observation, subjectively, expressively, and towards abstraction.

 - Apply and explore the use of colour in a personal context

-- Discuss, appreciate and learn about colour from your own and others work, including fellow students and artists of different periods or cultures.
+- Discuss, appreciate and learn about colour from your own and others work, including fellow students and artists from different periods and or cultures.

 What will it be like

 Each session or project is structured round a particular skill, technique or theme to develop the use and creative application of colour.
-Teaching during each session is on an individual as well as group basis.
+Teaching is on an individual as well as group basis.
 Students learn through practice, through group and individual discussion, and through looking at their own and others' work.
-Work produced is displayed and discussed by the group and tutor weekly to develop analytical skills and learn from each other.
+Work produced is discussed by the group to develop analytical skills.
 Examples of other artists' work will be shown as appropriate.

 What else do you need to buy or do

-Paper is provided by the college.
-You will not need any materials for session 1, term 1.
-From session 2 you will need a set of basic acrylics as follows, cost from 40 to 50 pounds up depending on size and quality.
+A set of basic acrylics costs 40 to 50 pounds plus depending on size and quality.
 (Daler Rowney System 3 is a good student quality acrylic).
 250ml bottles are better value than 75ml tubes but heavier to carry.
-It's worth buying at least White in a bottle as you will use that the most.
+A 250 bottle of white is essential.

-Basic Palette: - Lemon (or Hansa) yellow - Cadmium yellow (not deep) - Cadmium red (not deep) -Alizarin Crimson (Alizarin or Rose) - Ultramarine blue - Cerulean blue - Black (small tube only) - White.
-Optional: - Yellow ochre - Burnt sienna - Viridian/monestial/pthalo green - pthalo blue
+Basic Palette: - Lemon (or Hansa) yellow - Cadmium yellow (not deep) - Cadmium red (not deep) -Alizarin Crimson (Alizarin or Rose) - Magenta - Ultramarine blue - Cerulean blue - Colbalt blue - Prussian blue - Black (small tube only) - White.
+Optional: - Yellow ochre - Burnt sienna - Viridian/monestial/pthalo green - Pthalo blue

 You should also collect as many other materials as possible e.g wax and chalk pastels, markers and felt tips, colour pencils and coloured papers for collage, e.g. from glossy mags, tissue, wrapping etc.

-This course does not require any specific out-of-class work except for gathering of materials, images and inspiration.
-Students are encouraged to visit exhibitions and develop an interest in other artists' work, as this is one of the most important ways to learn.
-Keeping a sketch/note/scrapbook is also extremely important for any student who wishes to develop independently.
+Students are encouraged to visit exhibitions and develop an interest in other artists' work, as this is one of the most important ways to develop skills.